Using Action-Dispatcher in QML

 The View component reads from Store but does not write to it directly.
 It asks Action to do so.
 The data flow is unidirectional.

-The main different between Flux and MVC/MVVM design pattern is the separation of queries and updates.
+The main difference between Flux and MVC/MVVM design pattern is the separation of queries and updates.
 The Store is a read-only data model that supports “queries” only.
 It can only be “updated” through Action.

 Solutions — Action-Dispatcher